ethereum-optimism/pm/src/security-readiness-template.md

-# Audit Readiness Document Template
+# Security Readiness Document Template
 Use this template as a guide to create an Audit Readiness Document.
-Note that such a document will only contain links to documentation elsewhere in the Op Labs documentation repositories.
+Note that such a document will only contain links to documentation elsewhere in the OP Labs documentation repositories.

-## Summary for the CEO
+## Summary of the Project, Feature, or Fix

 - *Brief description of the systems, applications, or data to be audited.*
 - *Specific areas of concern or risk to be addressed.*